Infinidat/infi.clickhouse_orm/docs/querysets.md

 ### Old-style filter conditions

 Prior to version 2 of the ORM, filtering conditions were limited to a predefined set of operators, and complex expressions were not supported.
-This old syntax is still supported, so you can use it alongside or even intermixed with new-style functions and expressions.
+This old syntax is still available, so you can use it alongside or even intermixed with new-style functions and expressions.

 The old syntax uses keyword arguments to the `filter` and `exclude` methods, that are built as `<fieldname>__<operator>=<value>` (two underscores separate the field name from the operator).
 In case no operator is given, `eq` is used by default.
 For example:
 ```python